karttur/soil-spectro/_posts/2022/2022-09-12-spectrodata-OSSL4ML03-plot.markdown

 The paths/names of the OSSL data are those that you set when you downloaded and exploded in the [download](../spectrodata-OSSL4ML01-download) post.
 Before you can plot any data you must create 1) a json command file defining how to plot the OSSL data, and 2) a text file that specifies the name of this json command file.
 The reason that the direct link to the command file is not given is that the project text file can link to any number of json command files.
 You can thus run multiple plot designs for one and the same dataset, or run plots for multiple datasets using a single project file and a single run.

 The first time you use the script you must copy or create and then edit the json command files.
 The script can generate a template command file for you, or you can download an example (the data over Sweden used in the previous posts) from a [GitHub repo](https://github.com/karttur/OSSL-data).
-To generate a template change the parameter _createjsonparams_ to _true_.
+To generate a template set the _rootpath_ and change the parameter _createjsonparams_ to _true_.

 ```
 {